 In order to find the best conveyancing lawyer in your area, you need to decide exactly what you want and carry out some research.
 It’s better to use a high-tech firm that has online case tracking.
 You should be assured that your property lawyer is only at the end of a phone or an email should you require any assistance.
 You should also look at review sites such as Trustpilot and Review Solicitors, as these are really useful platforms to read previous clients’ reviews and decide whether a particular law firm is a good fit for your needs.

-Licensed conveyancers are qualified lawyers.
+Licensed London conveyancers are qualified lawyers.
 They train solely in conveyancing and have specialist conveyancing knowledge.
 They are regulated by the Council for Licensed Conveyancers (CLC) and are required to complete ongoing training to maintain their professional standards.
-Just like lawyers, licensed conveyancers are also Commissioners for Oaths.
+Just like conveyancing solicitors, licensed conveyancers are also Commissioners for Oaths.
 This means that they are entrusted to witness the signing and swearing of legal documents.

 However, this is not the case as licensed conveyancers are legally trained and therefore just as competent.
 The main difference is that conveyancing lawyers are trained in a variety of legal services and can specialise in more than one area of law.
 This means that they are not limited to providing just a conveyancing service which is useful if your case is more complex and overlaps into a different area of law.